R-JG/mast/README.md

 Mast is an agent wrapper.
 To use mast, at the top of your agent's file below the type core include a `=+  (pin:mast your-session-state-type)` followed by `%-  agent:mast`.
 The argument for `pin:mast` is a mold of any client state that you might want saved on a session by session basis.
 This state will be accessible from `storage:mast` which is a `(map ship your-session-state-type)`. `storage:mast` is meant for UI related state, e.g. for conditional rendering; it will not persist through save-load cycles.

-(Side note: the mast agent wrapper now takes care of saving ui state, so you no longer need to track this in your agent.)
+(Side note: the mast agent wrapper now takes care of saving manx state, so you no longer need to track this in your agent.)

 #### ++ on-poke